petermattia/petermattia/about.md

 I graduated from the [University of Delaware](https://www.udel.edu) with a degree in [chemical engineering](https://cbe.udel.edu).

-One of the many things I've learned in grad school so far is that I like science, but I love engineering—specifically, **building systems that save people time**.
+My primary research interest is **building systems that save people time**.
 I'm especially interested in
 [accelerating scientific progress through automation](/articles/2017/09/18/automating-science.html).
-To combat climate change, we need to accelerate the development of alternative energy technologies so they're available in years, rather than decades.
+To combat climate change, we need to accelerate the development of alternative energy technologies so that they're available in years, rather than decades.
 While my background is in the physical sciences,
-I'm developing skills in data science and software engineering to create platforms for autonomous scientific research.
+I've developed skills in data science and software engineering to create platforms for autonomous scientific research.

 If you really want to know more about me, [click here](/personal).